astlouys/Pico-RGB-Matrix/README.md

 18)	Add a hysteresis to the automatic brightness control to prevent quick changes in the LED brightness because of a quick interference with the ambient light.
 19)	Add support for the remote control unit provided with the Pico-RGB-Matrix.
 20)	Pico's core 1 is now used to relief core 0 of some tasks.
-21)	Add an elementary windowing system with “exploding windows” animation..
+21)	Add an elementary windowing system with “exploding windows” animation.
-22)	Add a debugging engine and algorithm to easily turn On debugging for specific sections of code through an external terminal emulator program.
+22)	Add a debugging engine and algorithm to easily turn On debugging for specific sections of code through an external terminal emulator program or inside source code.
-23)	Add many “RGB_matrix_xxx()” family of hi-level functions with an easier interface.
+23)	Add many “RGB_matrix_xxx()” family of hi-level functions with an easy to use interface.
-24)	Add “win_xxx()” family of hi-level windowing functions with an easier interface.
+24)	Add “win_xxx()” family of hi-level windowing functions with an easy to use interface.
 25)	Add a complete interface with an optional external terminal emulator.
-This allows to go deeper and in more details for some device options / features.
+This allows to go deeper and in more details for some device options / features / configuration.
 26)	Add auto-detection of CDC USB terminal to jump automatically into a terminal menu.
 27)	Change the layout of the clock display.
 28)	Currently support English and French languages.